 Bangchak Corporation: IVL and Bangchak Corporation PCL have signed a memorandum of understanding to join the ‘Rak Pan Sook’ Project, a sustainability project supporting the recycling of used PET bottles.
 Donation points for PET bottles have been set up at over 100 Bangchak fuel stations around Bangkok and the Metropolitan area.
 They collected PET bottles from their fuel station and sent 600,000 bottles to our recycling plant.

 HSBC Thailand: IVL has collaborated with HSBC Thailand to arrange the “Separate PET Bottles to Help Doctors” project, which aims to transform collected post-consumer PET bottles into much-needed PPE suits for medical personnel.
 Under the project, HSBC has gathered more than 200 kilograms of post-consumer bottles to make 650 recycled PPE suits to be used when treating low-to-medium risk patients.

 Recycling is the Heart of A Sustainable and Future Global Economy

 IVL adopts various technologies to develop the PET recycling system.
-In 2011, we acquired proprietary knowledge on mechanical recycling through our Wellman assets and scaled it up to 11 recycling facilities worldwide as of December 2019 with a total of 350,903 tons of PCR bottles recycled in 2019.
+In 2011, we acquired proprietary knowledge on mechanical recycling through our Wellman assets and scaled it up to 16 recycling facilities worldwide as of December 2021 with a total of 317,064 tons of post-consumer PET bale input recycled in 2021.